Base64 URL Parameters¶

 - Encode the string using URL-safe Base64.

-The Base64 encoding of the above JSON object is:
+The result of encoding the above JSON object in Base64:

 eyJyZXBvTWFuYWdlckhvc3QiOiJodHRwczovL25leHVzLnRlc3QucnUiLCJyZXBvTmFtZSI6Im5wbS1wcm94eSJ9